SpaceEzhik/Text-2-SQL/readme.md

 database using natural language input.

 It features a custom BERT-based model trained to detect and filter potentially unrelated or malicious queries.
-The backend is built using FastAPI for efficient API management, with SQLAlchemy utilized for seamless database interactions, and MySQL serves as the database management system.
-A user-friendly interface has been implemented for easy query input and result viewing.
+The backend is built using FastAPI for efficient API management.
+Interaction with the configured LLMs (such as Ollama or Gemini) is managed and validated using Pydantic AI, ensuring structured and type-safe communication.
+SQLAlchemy is utilized for seamless database interactions, and MySQL serves as the database management system.
+A functional web interface allows for easy query input and result viewing.

 ## Navigation